top of page

 “Menstrual Irregularities: How Pelvic Health PT Can Help”

-Let's talk about menstrual health Pelvic health physical therapy can impact symptoms beyond the pelvic floor muscle itself.
-For many people—especially those navigating menstrual irregularities, hormonal shifts, or chronic pelvic symptoms—PT can be a transformative part of healing.
 Whether you're dealing with painful periods, fatigue, vulvovaginal discomfort, or overlapping symptoms that defy easy diagnosis, pelvic health PT offers a whole-body, whole-person approach to care.

 stephanytritt